crustio/crust-wiki/docs/storageUserGuide.md

 ![userOrder](assets/storage/userOrder.png)

-> The "File Price" is the price that a user needs to pay for a file order, which includes the basic file fee, the fee for dynamic file adjustment and the tip.
-The basic file fee and the fee for dynamic file adjustment are mandatory, and the size of the tip is determined by the user which influences to what extent the order can be prioritized.
+> The "File price" is the cost that a user needs to pay for a file order on Crust Network, which is composed of **a basic file fee**, **a dynamic file adjustment fee** and **a tip**.
+The basic file fee and the fee for dynamic file adjustment are mandatory, while the tip is totally determined by the user depending on what extent the user wants the order to be prioritized in order list.
 Detailed descriptions on how order fees are calculated can be found in the [*Economic White Paper*](https://crust-data.oss-cn-shanghai.aliyuncs.com/crust-home/whitepapers/ecowhitepaper_en.pdf).

 To check out the order, please go to [Check storage order](#123-check-order-status).

 ### 2.3 Retrieve

-To retrieve file, please refer to [*Retrieve files*](#13-retrieve)

-## 3. Order discount

-Storage users can obtain a maximum 10% discount on storage orders by locking CRU tokens as a guarantee in the storage market equity module.
-For details, please refer to [Storage Market Equity](marketBenefits.md).
+To retrieve file, you can directly click on the **open files** button or **copy download link** button in File list's **Action** column to access to the files and even share them with your friends.